By Michael Belgrave

 Extract from Belgrave, Michael, Dancing with the King: The Rise and Fall of the King Country, 1864-1885, 2018, Auckland University Press, Auckland.

 Michael Belgrave is a Professor in History at Massey University.
-He is the author of Dancing with the King: The Rise and Fall of the King Country, 1864–1885.
+He is an expert in New Zealand’s colonial history and is the author of Dancing with the King: The Rise and Fall of the King Country, 1864–1885.

 Photo Credit: Kerryn Pollock